 This may sound boring.
 But the dark web is a complex place where a lot can go wrong.
 It is full of scammers, malware, and phishing websites.
 Sometimes it is better to learn by doing.
 With the dark web, however, this is not the best method.
 You would rather not infect your computer with malware or lose a lot of money before you understand how it all works.
 There are more than enough people on the dark web who want to abuse ignorance.

 That is why it is important to know exactly what you want to achieve on the dark web before you download the software or start browsing. after all, if you know what you want to do or discover on the dark web you can prepare yourself better:

 - If you are just looking for something exciting or unusual: Make sure you know how to stay safe while navigating the dark web.

 - If you are trying to make a profit through Bitcoin or other cryptocurrencies: Make sure you understand how cryptocurrencies work, what the blockchain is, and what reliable platforms are for dealing with other users.

 2. Use a Live Mobile OS (optional)

-Anonymity is the most important thing to protect on the dark web.
+When discovering how to access the dark web safely, we determined that anonymity is the most important thing to protect you on the dark web.
 Not because the dark web is illegal (it isn’t), but because the more anonymous you are – the safer you are.
 Unfortunately, operating systems like Windows 10 are not very well suited for privacy on the dark web.
 Windows does the following that does not help your anonymity:

 - Your data is continually synced: browser history, open websites, app settings, and Wi-Fi hotspots are all tracked

 - Your device is automatically linked to a unique advertising ID for third parties

 - Cortana collects data such as your keystrokes, search results, microphone audio messages, calendar information, music playlists, and even your online purchases